 - Be recorded on your credit file for six years from the date they begin.
 While this information is on your credit file you may find it difficult to take out any further credit

 - Mean that your name is entered on the Individual Insolvency Register.
 This is an online database of everyone who’s gone bankrupt or been in an IVA or debt relief order.
 This record is not permanent, and will be removed three months after the solution ends

 - Write off your debt.
 Because an IVA and bankruptcy are insolvency solutions you’ll either get the balance of your debt written off when the IVA is completed or you receive your discharge from bankruptcy

 - Mean that you stop getting any further contact from your creditors.
 IVAs and bankruptcy are formal debt solutions which means that once they’re up and running, your creditors aren’t allowed to contact you by letter or on the phone to recover money from you

 How will an IVA or bankruptcy affect my home?

-IVAs and bankruptcy will have different effects on your home, and this will depend on whether you rent or own it.
+IVAs and bankruptcy will have different impacts on your home, and this will depend on whether you rent or own it.

-If you rent your home during an IVA: If you rent your home, an IVA should have no effect and it’s very unlikely you’d need to move.
+If you rent your home during an IVA: If you rent your home, an IVA should have no effect, and it’s very unlikely you’ll need to move.

 If your rent your home and go bankrupt: If you go bankrupt you can usually stay in the same property if your rent is up to date.

-However, some private landlords include a condition in the tenancy agreement which means you could be asked to leave if you go bankrupt, You could also lose your home if you have rent arrears when you go bankrupt.
+However, some private landlords include a condition in the tenancy agreement which means you could be asked to leave if you go bankrupt or take out an IVA.
+You could also lose your home if you have rent arrears when you go bankrupt.